Dispute your medical bill. Keep 100% of what you save.

 Most first letters get a response within 30 days because you've invoked specific statutory deadlines (HIPAA § 164.524 for itemized bills, 26 CFR § 1.501(r)-4 for charity care).
 If they ignore you: (1) re-send certified mail, (2) file a complaint with the CMS No Surprises Help Desk (1-800-985-3059) if it's a balance bill, (3) file with your state insurance commissioner or AG, (4) for 501(r) violations, IRS Form 13909.
 The Full Kit includes all the escalation templates.

 Sometimes, yes.
-501(r) charity care applies retroactively for up to 240 days after the first post-discharge bill — if you qualify and already paid, you're entitled to a refund of anything above Amounts Generally Billed (AGB).
+501(r) charity care applies retroactively for up to 240 days after the first post-discharge bill.
+If you qualify and already paid, you're entitled to a refund of anything above Amounts Generally Billed (AGB).
 For straight negotiations on already-paid bills, leverage is lower but still possible if you documented coding errors or billing mistakes.
 The $29 letter handles both.

 Concierge services like Resolve and Goodbill take 15–35% of whatever they save you, with weeks of turnaround.
 We charge a flat $9–$49 once, you keep 100% of the savings, and the letter is in your hands the same session.
 The tradeoff: you send the letter yourself and handle any phone calls.
 For most straightforward bills, the DIY path is faster and cheaper.

-No. Every field you fill in stays on your device — the tool runs entirely in your browser.
+No. Every field you fill in stays on your device.
+The tool runs entirely in your browser.
 We never send your bill amount, account number, provider name, or anything else to any server.
 Close the tab and it's gone.

 Other Claim Maximizer Tools